jennybrown8/codeanalyzer/README.md

-Install and Run from Eclipse:
+Install and Run from Eclipse
 -----------------------------
 1. Use git clone, grab the code, import into Eclipse as existing maven project.
    To create generated sources (QueryDSL), run:  mvn process-sources